Your air conditioner can increase your electricity bill by up to 50%,.

 This is the second most important thing you can do to reduce your electricity bills.

 Even if your home is kept clean, natural dust and hair accumulation can clog your filter, making your air conditioning unit use more power to reach the temperature you set.
 This can send your electricity bills skyrocketing, so replace or clean your filters (if you have the washable kind) every few weeks.
+Dirty air filters can also result in your air conditioner not cooling your home.

 3. Close All The Vents In The Lower Areas Of Your House